• Skip to primary navigation

 chocolate-zucchini-cake

-As a bonus, this luscious zucchini cake is covered with shaved chocolate for the best texture in every bite.
+As if that chocoalte glaze wasn't enough, this luscious zucchini cake is covered with shaved chocolate for the best texture in every bite.
 It's supremely chocolatey, luxuriously shiny and unbelievably moist.
 It's a little slice of heaven - deliciously chocolatey and loaded with fiber and protein.

 chocolate zucchini cake